decentraland/cli/README.md

 ## Copyright info
-This repository is protected with a standard Apache 2 licence.
+This repository is protected with a standard Apache 2 license.
 See the terms and conditions in the [LICENSE](https://github.com/decentraland/cli/blob/master/LICENSE) file.